dqops/dqo/docs/data-sources/presto.md

 ## Overview

-Presto is an open source SQL query engine that’s fast, reliable, and efficient at scale.
+[Presto](https://prestodb.io/docs/0.284/index.html) is an open source SQL query engine that’s fast, reliable, and efficient at scale.

-## Prerequisite credentials

-You need a Presto.

 ## Add Presto connection using the user interface